gridcoin-community/Gridcoin-Site/wiki/voting.md

 All polls but the opinion/casual polls require:
-* A main discussion thread on GitHub or reddit
+* A main discussion thread on GitHub or Reddit
 * Secondary discussion threads on GitHub, Reddit, and Steemit with links to each in each thread
 * Unbiased poll phrasing and options